 Someone in the village had stolen everyone’s shoes.
-The townsfolk, showed up, barefoot, in the town square, demanding the mayor do something.
+The townsfolk, showed up, barefoot, in the town square, sore, demanding the mayor do something.
 Flustered, he appointed his son-in-law, up to now an idler, to both placate the people and to get the boy imbued with some sense of dignity and diligence.

 The newly-minted investigator took to this task with vigor.
 So much that, he started chasing after clues and never returned.